Attention!

 Damage Recovery for European Publishers

-In cooperation with one of the leading law firms for competition law in digital markets and litigation, Hausfeld Rechtsanwälte LLP, adClaim assists online publishers and marketers for programmatic online advertising in pursuing their claims against Google.
-Any company that generated revenue from the sale of online advertising space on websites or apps by using advertising intermediaries between 2014 and September 2020 may have suffered damages.
+In cooperation with one of the leading law firms for competition law in digital markets and litigation, Hausfeld Rechtsanwälte LLP, adClaim pursues damages claims against Google for online publishers and marketers for programmatic online advertising.
+Any company that generated revenue from the programmatic sale of online advertising space on websites or apps between 2014 and 2022 may have suffered damages.

 Several competition authorities around the world are currently conducting investigations into Google's practices in online advertising markets and ad intermediation.
-In June 2021, the French Competition Authority (“FCA”) found that Google abused its dominance in European markets for online advertising intermediation services.
+Google might even face a break-up of its adtech business by the European Commission.
+Already in June 2021, the French Competition Authority (“FCA”) found that Google abused its dominance in European markets for online advertising intermediation services.
 The FCA found strong indications suggesting that online publishers may have suffered significant damages as a result of these anti-competitive practices, for which Google is liable.

 Next Steps

-Step 1: If your company has generated revenue from sales of online advertising space since 2014 and you are interested in pursuing damage claims, you can register here.
-Registration is free of charge and without any obligation.
+Step 1: Check whether your company has generated revenue from programmatic sales of online advertising space since 2014 and register here free of charge and without any obligation.

-Step 2: Once you have registered your company, we will send you the relevant documents and contracts.
+Step 2: We will send you the relevant documents and contracts.

 On June 7, 2021, the French Competition Authority imposed a fine of EUR 220 million on Google.
 The FCA noted that Google had abused its dominant position in the online advertising market throughout the European Economic Area (EEA) by reciprocally applying more favorable conditions to its own display advertising intermediation services, DFP and AdX (now both available as “Google Ad Manager”) as compared to competing services, thereby distorting competition in its favor.
 The FCA found strong indications suggesting that online publishers may have suffered significant damages as a result of these anti-competitive practices.
 Publishers may claim these damages in a German civil court.